Green: C-BiLLT implemented and used

 Blue: Countries showing interest in bringing the C-BiLLT to their country.

-• Currently, the C-BiLLT has been implemented throughout the Netherlands and the Dutch speaking part of Belgium.
+- Currently, the C-BiLLT is implemented throughout the Netherlands and the Dutch speaking part of Belgium and Norway.

-• Translation, as well as the pilot study of the Norwegian version has been completed.
+- Translation, as well as the pilot study of version has been completed.
 Training and implementation of the Norwegian version was launched in May 2019.

-• In april 2018 the pilot study of the (Canadian) English version of the C-BiLLT has started.
-Data collection has taken place in the region of Ontaria Canada and completed in 2021.
+- In april 2018 the pilot study of the (Canadian) English version of the C-BiLLT has started.
+Data collection has taken place in the region of Ontario Canada and completed in 2021.
 Implementation and training of the C-BiLLT in Canada is in preparation.

-• Countries such as the Australia, Spain, Italy, Argentina, Bulgaria, Ukrain, Turkey and Israel have shown interest in bringing the C-BiLLT to their country.
+- Countries such as the Australia, Spain, Argentina, Brazil, Denmark, Greece, Ireland, Switzerland, Chili, Bulgaria, Ukraine, Portugal, South Africa, South Korea, Turkey and Israel have shown interest in bringing the C-BiLLT to their country.

 We specifically aim to: